LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: MCS-350 Data Curation

 We identify two large-scale parallel repositories - African Storybooks Initiative and Pratham Books' Storyweaver, both under permissive Creative Commons Licenses, with their storybooks available for non-commercial and research use.
-As the name suggests, African Storybooks Initiative focuses on children's stories in languages and dialects from Africa, and hosts parallel translated and human-verified children's stories in over 200 African languages.
+African Storybooks Initiative hosts parallel translated and human-verified children's stories in over 200 African languages.
 Pratham Books is a non-profit Indian publisher that aims to increase literacy of children and adults alike in Indian languages.
 Their digital repository, Storyweaver, publishes parallel translated stories in 300+ languages.
 This includes not only Indian languages but also African, European, and Indigenous languages from the Americas.